53 equal temperament: History and use

 After Mercator, William Holder published a treatise in 1694 which pointed out that 53 equal temperament also very closely approximates the just major third (to within 1.4 cents), and consequently 53 equal temperament accommodates the intervals of 5 limit just intonation very well.
-This property of 53-TET may have been known earlier; Isaac Newton's unpublished manuscripts suggest that he had been aware of it as early as 1664–1665.
+This property of 53 TET may have been known earlier; Isaac Newton's unpublished manuscripts suggest that he had been aware of it as early as 1664–1665.

 Music

-In the 19th century, people began devising instruments in 53-TET, with an eye to their use in playing near-just 5-limit music.
-Such instruments were devised by RHM Bosanquet and the American tuner James Paul White.
-Subsequently, the temperament has seen occasional use by composers in the west, and by the early 20th century, 53-TET had become the most common form of tuning in Ottoman classical music, replacing its older, unequal tuning.
-Arabic music, which for the most part bases its theory on quartertones, has also made some use of it; the Syrian violinist and music theorist Twfiq Al-Sabagh proposed that instead of an equal division of the octave into 24 parts a 24 note scale in 53-TET should be used as the master scale for Arabic music.
+In the 19th century, people began devising instruments in 53 TET, with an eye to their use in playing near-just 5-limit music.
+Such instruments were devised by R.H.M.
+Bosanquet and the American tuner J.P.
+White.
+Subsequently, the temperament has seen occasional use by composers in the west, and by the early 20th century, 53 TET had become the most common form of tuning in Ottoman classical music, replacing its older, unequal tuning.
+Arabic music, which for the most part bases its theory on quartertones, has also made some use of it; the Syrian violinist and music theorist Twfiq Al-Sabagh proposed that instead of an equal division of the octave into 24 parts a 24 note scale in 53 TET should be used as the master scale for Arabic music.

 Croatian composer Josip Štolcer-Slavenski wrote one piece, which has never been published, which uses Bosanquet's Enharmonium during its first movement, entitled Music for Natur-ton-system.

-Furthermore, General Thompson worked in league with the London-based guitar maker Louis Panormo to produce the Enharmonic Guitar (see: James Westbrook,‘General Thompson’s Enharmonic Guitar’, Soundboard: XXXVIII: 4, pp. 45–52.).
+Furthermore, General Thompson worked in league with the London-based guitar maker Louis Panormo to produce the Enharmonic Guitar.

 Notation

-Attempting to use standard notation, seven letter notes plus sharps or flats, can quickly become confusing.
-This is unlike the case with 19-TET and 31-TET where there is little ambiguity.
+Attempting to use standard notation, seven-letter notes plus sharps or flats, can quickly become confusing.
+This is unlike the case with 19 TET and 31 TET where there is little ambiguity.
 By not being meantone, it adds some problems that require more attention.
-Specifically, the major third is different from a ditone, two tones, each of which is two fifths minus an octave.
-Likewise, the minor third is different from a semiditone.
+Specifically, the Pythagorean major third (ditone) and just major third are distinguished, as are the Pythagorean minor third (semiditone) and just minor third.
 The fact that the syntonic comma is not tempered out means that notes and intervals need to be defined more precisely.
-Ottoman classical music uses a notation of flats and sharps for the 9-comma tone.
+Ottoman classical music uses a notation of flats and sharps for the 9 comma tone.

-In this article, diatonic notation will be used creating the following chromatic scale, where sharps and flats aren't enharmonic, only E and B are enharmonic with F and C. For the other notes, triple and quadruple sharps and flats aren't enharmonic.